 Provided that your Google Play Developer account is secure, a malicious actor will not be able to update your app with your keystore and keystore password.
 You cannot change your keystore.

 You will not be able to update your app on Google Play.
 You may want to download and backup the keystore and keystore password in a secure location of your choosing or in Google Play with the App Signing feature.

 Expo tools never ask you to provide your Google account credentials.

 On top of the platform-specific credentials, a device token is necessary to send a push notification.
 Expo manages this for you and provides an abstraction on top of it with the Expo Push Token.
 The device token identifies the recipient, that is, the device to whom the notification is being sent.
 The device tokens are encrypted at rest and periodically cycled automatically by Android and iOS.

 If a malicious actor has access to the device tokens, they will be unable to do anything with them unless they also have the push notification credentials for the appropriate platform.

 You won't be able to send notifications to users until they open your app again.

-If the above information doesn't satisfy your security requirements, you may wish to run your standalone app builds on your own infrastructure.
-Note that you will still need to provide your push notification credentials in order to use the push notification service.
-If that is also not possible, we recommend handling push notifications on your own.
+If the above information doesn't satisfy your security requirements, you may wish to run your standalone app builds on your infrastructure.
+Note that you will still need to provide your push notification credentials to use the push notification service.
+If that is also impossible, we recommend handling push notifications on your own.